Menu Close

 to work with thankfulness and joy,

-by means of labour,
+by means of labor,

 the gifts received from God;